Thursday, September 26, 2013

 I never had trouble from my boss again.

-I tell my daughters these stories, and they find it so amazing how "kick ass" I had to be—because that's really not me now.
+I tell my daughters these stories, and they find it so amazing how kick-ass I had to be—because that's really not me now.
 My daughters shake their heads in wonder, as if I'd been living in a fairy tale.
 No one has ever made them feel less because they are female.
 No one has ever suggested that there are boundaries to what they can achieve because they have an extra X chromosome.

 I did it for my daughters and for your daughters and for any child who is ever judged for factors beyond their control.
 And I couldn't have done it without men like Chief.